Skip to main content

 3 mentions Positive Neutral Negative

-The monetization strategy of the game heavily relies on microtransactions for unlocking chapters and special skills, which are currently unavailable for purchase, leading to criticism that it prioritizes profit over quality game design.
-Players feel that the approach is exploitative, labeling it a "cash grab" that detracts from the overall experience.
+The monetization strategy of the game has been criticized for relying heavily on microtransactions for unlocking chapters and special skills, which are no longer available for purchase.
+Reviewers express frustration, labeling the approach as a blatant cash grab that detracts from overall game design quality.

 • “The monetization model is fair and doesn't feel overly aggressive, allowing players to enjoy the game without feeling pressured to spend money.”